-I decided to add a slightly seasonal twist to a caprese, by roasting strawberries in balsamic and brown sugar.
+I decided to add a slightly seasonal twist to a caprese salad by roasting strawberries in balsamic and brown sugar.
 I say slightly because strawberries do not belong to winter (although there is currently a glut of cheap ones in Melbourne, global warming dat you?) but roasting definitely does.

 FOR THE STRAWBERRIES:

 - 2 teaspoons brown sugar

 - 1 bunch of basil

 - 2 large Roma or large Heirloom tomatoes

 - 1 punnet cherry or lil Heirloom tomatoes different colours are fun but not necessary

 - 1-2 250 g tub of Burrata the better quality the better!

 - Preheat your oven to 180 degrees Celsius.